All Episodes

 Reagan always said to my fellow Republicans and those independents and Democrats who share our values.

-Well, if you're saying I want America to work again, uh you have you have potentially almost nine out of every ten Americans nodding yes.
+Well, if you're saying, I want America to work again, You have potentially almost nine out of every 10 Americans nodding yes.

-I mean, this could be the end of the Roosevelt domination of American politics, because it could lead to a profound focus on changing the bureaucracies until it works, as you point out with the teachers.
+I mean, this could be the end of the Rooseveltian domination of American politics because it could lead to a profound focus on changing the bureaucracies until it works, as you point out with the teachers.

 And those two things are killing the ability to educate young people.

-Uh you're dead on accurate, And I think it played a big part in the gubernatorial race in the Commonwealth of Virginia.
+You're dead on accurate, and I think you played a big part in the gubernatorial race in the Commonwealth of Virginia.

 I was very honored to do it in 1994, the night you became Speaker, and it was a wave election year.

-Uh the Federal Reserve raised their benchmark interest rate points uh three quarters of a percentage point, its most aggressive hike since the year you became speaker, nineteen ninety-four.
+The Federal Reserve raised their benchmark interest rate points three-quarters of a percentage point, its most aggressive hike since the year you became Speaker, 1994.

-Now, when you break it down even further, it gets it in my mind even more interesting.
+Now, when you break it down even further, it gets, in my mind, even more interesting.

-And that is that, for example, if you look at the interest rates yesterday for a 30-year fixed loan was six point three five percent, something to that effect.
+And that is that, for example, if you look at the interest rates yesterday for a 30-year fixed loan was 6.35%, something to that effect.

-And if you do it now under this rate, uh, you're gonna be paying a hell of a lot more.
+And if you do it now under this rate, you're going to be paying a hell of a lot more.

-After today's rate hike, we're gonna be above seven percent for a 30-year loan.
+After today's rate hike, we're going to be above 7% for a 30-year loan.

 So that's probably now almost double what people were paying.

-So that to me will result in uh new home construction ending.
+So that, to me, will result in a new home construction ending.

-Uh that will result in sales of existing homes declining, home values will decline.
+That will result in sales of existing homes declining.

 That's people's biggest investment usually.

-Uh the contracting business is gonna dry up, and it's gonna be an unmitigated disaster.
+The contracting business is going to dry up, and it's going to be an unmitigated disaster.

-No, because they're gonna follow exactly the wrong policies.
+No, because they're going to follow exactly the wrong policies.

-Um the only four consecutive balanced budgets for the federal government in your literally in your lifetime were the four that we did.
+The only four consecutive balanced budgets for the federal government, literally in your lifetime, were the four that we did.

-And I think that it's it's we gotta get back to that.
+And I think that we've got to get back to that.

-This is why the supply side, which is let's grow a bigger economy, let's grow more goods and services, that mops up the inflation without paying.
+This is why the supply side, which is let's grow a bigger economy, let's grow more goods and services, that mops up the inflation without pain.

-That is so painful, and that's exactly where Biden is going, just as that's exactly where Jimmy Carter went, and the country's just gonna rebel over it.
+And that's exactly where Biden is going, just as that's exactly where Jimmy Carter went.

-I mean, that's that's why the Democrats are uh as it sinks in for the next few months.
+I mean, that's why the Democrats are, as it sinks in for the next few months, the number of different things that aren't working in a Republican Party.

 The Republican Party just has to do two simple things.